SOLEY Logo

 5. Choose illumination (spectrum, angle, intensity)

-6. Run electrical model (J-V, EQE, PL, etc.)
+6. Run electrical model (J-V, Generation, PL, etc.)

 7. Analyze and export results